Roman emergency decrees: Tumultus

 A tumultus was a state of emergency declared under threat of hostile attack.
 During the duration of a tumultus, state officials wore military dress, all military leave was cancelled, and citizens were levied into the military.
-A iustitium also was normally declared, which suspended the legal jurisdiction of the magistrates "to enable the people to concentrate on raising an army".
-The authority to declare a tumultus usually rested with a dictator, if in office, or the Senate.
+A iustitium also was normally declared, closing the law courts and suspending other civilian public business.
+The authority to declare a tumultus usually rested with a dictator, if in office, or the senate.

-According to Cicero, the early Republic distinguished between two kinds of tumultus: a tumultus Italicus referring to a war in Italy – which in the late Republic meant a civil war – and a tumultus Gallicus referring to an attack by the Gauls.
-Tumults also were declared against slave uprisings and, in the late Republic, may have been declared by the Senate or on consular authority alone after passage of a senatus consultum ultimum.
+According to Cicero, the early Roman Republic distinguished between two kinds of tumultus: a tumultus Italicus referring to a war in Italy – which in the late Republic meant a civil war – and a tumultus Gallicus referring to an attack by the Gauls.
+Tumults also were declared against slave uprisings and, in the late Republic, may have been declared by the senate or on consular authority alone after passage of a senatus consultum ultimum.
 To that end, it was repurposed as a means to raise militias to put down armed insurrections.

 In the middle Republic, the tumultus emergency levy was the only time that citizens without sufficient property to qualify for military service (the capite censi or proletarii) were enrolled into the military; in 281 BC, responding to the invasion of Pyrrhus, the levied proletarii were also first armed at state expense.
 In the later Republic, the declaration remained a means to admit volunteers and quickly raise an army for the duration of the emergency.
-For the declaration's duration, plebeian tribunes also were sometimes asked to turn a blind eye to enforcement of laws exempting certain classes of people, such as the elderly, from military service.
+For the declaration's duration, plebeian tribunes also were sometimes asked to turn a blind eye to the enforcement of laws exempting certain classes of people, such as the elderly, from military service.